SaraMathews/hidden-gems-guernsey/README.md

 -  From the source section drop-down menu, select the "main" branch and click "Save"
 - The page will automatically refresh, and a live link will be displayed on the top of the "GitHub Section," indicating a successful deployment

-The live link can be found here
+The live link can be found here- https://saramathews.github.io/hidden-gems-guernsey/

 ### *Clone the Repository from GitHub*
 The steps below were followed to clone the repository locally